-The employment agreement of each named executive officer, as in effect on December 31, 2023, has an initial term of one (1) year with automatic renewals and provides for annual cash bonuses as determined by the board of directors in its discretion consistent with the Company's business plan, eligibility to receive cash or equity awards under the long-term incentive plans, and other benefits, including the payment of premiums for medical, dental, vision, disability, and life insurance.

-Additionally, the employment agreement of each named executive officer, as in effect on December 31, 2023, provides that the executive officer's employment may be terminated by the employer (a) in the event of death or disability of the executive officer, (b) without cause (as defined in the employment agreement) upon thirty (30) to sixty (60) days advance written notice, or (c) for cause at any time.
-The executive officer may terminate his employment at any time and for any reason, including for good reason (as defined in the employment agreement).
+The employment agreements of Kenneth Sim, M.D., Thomas Lam, M.D., M.P.H., and Albert Young, M.D., M.P.H. have an initial term of one year with automatic renewals and provide for annual cash bonuses as determined by the Board in its discretion consistent with the Company's business plan, eligibility to receive cash or equity awards under the long-term incentive plans, and other benefits, including the payment of premiums for medical, dental, vision, disability, and life insurance.
+The employment agreements of Kenneth Sim, M.D., Thomas Lam, M.D., M.P.H., and Albert Young, M.D., M.P.H. provide that the executive officer's employment may be terminated by the employer (a) in the event of death or disability of the executive officer, (b) without cause (as defined in the applicable employment agreement) upon 30 to 60 days advance written notice, or (c) for cause at any time.
+The executive officer may terminate his employment at any time and for any reason, including for good reason (as defined in the applicable employment agreement).
 Upon termination of the executive officer's employment by the employer for cause or by the executive officer without good reason, the executive officer shall be paid any earned but unpaid base salary or annual bonus through the date of termination, accrued but unused paid time off and unpaid expense reimbursements.
-Upon termination of the executive officer's employment by the employer without cause or by the executive officer for good reason, in addition to the amounts described in the preceding sentence, the executive officer shall be entitled to receive an amount equal to one-twelfth (1/12) of the executive officer's most recent base salary times the number of full years of service completed, not to exceed twelve (12) years.
+Upon termination of the executive officer's employment by the employer without cause or by the executive officer's most recent base salary times the annual to noe-twelfth of the executive officer's most recent base salary times the number of full years of service completed, not to exceed 12 years.
 Each employment agreement also contains restrictive covenants for the Company's benefit, including confidentiality, non-solicitation and inventions assignment provisions.